Category Archives: Cathodic Protection

 Electrical Isolation in a Congested Plant Environment

 Electrical isolation is a major concern when designing a CP system for any plant or facility application.
 Isolating a single cross country pipeline segment from point A to point B is achieved rather simply through the use of electrical isolation flanges/isolation joints that the pipeline operator maintains and tests regularly.
 The realities of power plant piping networks, on the other hand, significantly complicate electrical isolation.
 By code, everything above grade in a plant must be grounded, yet it is common to see pipe cathodic protection systems designed based on isolation of the buried piping.
 Even if electrical isolation is achieved during the plant construction, maintaining electrical isolation over the life of the facility may not be realistic.
 Given the speed and complexity with which new plants are erected, achieving electrical isolation during construction is no simple task.
 Once installed, electrical isolation flange kits require regular monitoring and periodic replacement that often does not occur.
 Piping modifications and other plant maintenance activities can also result in an inadvertent loss of electrical isolation.
-Cathodic protection for underground piping that relies on electrical isolation should be avoided for plant applications.
+Corrosion prevention for underground piping that relies on electrical isolation should be avoided for plant applications.

 Current Distribution – a Critical Issue in Pipe Cathodic Protection Design

 Another critical issue that must be properly considered during the design of a CP system for plant applications is the highly congested underground environment and the challenges of achieving thorough current distribution.
-Buried piping is often located in congested underground areas in close proximity to grounding systems, foundations with reinforcing steel, pilings systems, metallic duct banks and other structures that can shield current from the piping systems that are the intended target of plant cathodic protection systems.
+Buried piping is often located in congested underground areas in close proximity to grounding systems, foundations with reinforcing steel, pilings systems, metallic duct banks and other structures that can shield current from the piping systems that are the intended target of plant corrosion prevention systems.
 It is virtually impossible to assess where current will go in a plant environment – the more remote the anode source, the more difficult it is to assure appropriate current distribution.

 Stray Current